chenzhivis/Bank-Telemarketing-Outcome-Prediction-and-Decision-Support/README.md

 * Education levels matters.
 Low education level people (people only has primary education experience) are not likely to have positive response to the telemarketing campaign.
 Among the 3 different education levels, the post-secondary education level (highest) has significance response rate 14%, higher than the middle level(high school education) 10%, and further higher than 8% (lowest level, people only with the primary education).
 So bank tellers shall focus more on clients with higher education.
 Check the following plot:
 ![image](https://user-images.githubusercontent.com/64159084/91112631-a26ccc00-e651-11ea-9da5-7846e454877a.png)

-* There are certain periods of time during a year people start saving.
+* There are certain periods of time during a year people start to save.
 People usually spend more on holiday seasons (like Christmas) and are paying back credit cards after that.
 You can see March is a peak of people's response to term deposit.
 Another peak is close to the end of a year, after summer time.
 Bank tellers shall start telemarketing campaigns in this periods in order to have good outcome.

 ### Some tips to improve bank tellers' telemarketing strategies: